bartoszlenar/Validot/.github/README.md

 | ErrorMessages, FullReport | FluentValidation | .NET Core 3.1, i7-9750H, X64 RyuJIT | `7513.665` | `7201.38` |
 | ErrorMessages, FullReport | Validot | .NET Core 3.1, i7-9750H, X64 RyuJIT | `3699.273` | `2502.20` |

 FluentValidation's `IsValid` is a property that wraps a simple check whether the validation result contains errors or not.
-Validot has `AnyErrors` that acts the same way, but `IsValid` is a dedicated special mode that doesn't care about anything else but the first rule predicate that fails.
-If the mission is only to verify incoming model whether it complies with the rules (discarding all of the details), this approach proves to be better up to one order of magnitude:
+Validot has [AnyErrors](../docs/DOCUMENTATION.md#anyerrors) that acts the same way, but [IsValid](../docs/DOCUMENTATION.md#isvalid) is a dedicated special mode that doesn't care about anything else but the first rule predicate that fails.
+If the mission is only to verify the incoming model whether it complies with the rules (discarding all of the details), this approach proves to be better up to one order of magnitude:

 | Test name | Library | Environment | Mean [ms] | Allocated [MB] |
 | - | - | - | -: | -: |